Home

 Faculty

-Founded in 1993 by Professor Yoshua Bengio, Mila today brings together over 130 professors affiliated with Université de Montréal, McGill University, Polytechnique Montréal and HEC Montréal.
-Mila also welcomes professors from Université Laval, Université de Sherbrooke and École de technologie supérieure (ÉTS).
+Founded in 1993 by Professor Yoshua Bengio, Mila today brings together over 140 professors affiliated with Université de Montréal, McGill University, Polytechnique Montréal and HEC Montréal.
+Mila also welcomes professors from Université Laval, Université de Sherbrooke, École de technologie supérieure (ÉTS) and Concordia University.

 Browse the online directory